Supersonic-Sites/Condesa/content/about.md

     desc: >+
-      David has been designing, developing, manufacturing and repairing jewelry for nearly 30 years, working with and learning from many of the world’s best designers, artists & artisans.<br><br>
+      David has been designing, developing, manufacturing and repairing jewelry for nearly 30 years, working with and learning from many of the world’s best designers, artists & artisans.
 He started in the jewelry trade in Mexico during the early 1990's making large silver electroformed jewelry.
-As jewelry trends began to change and designs got smaller, he learned the art of casting, working with a wide variety of precious metals.<br><br>
+      As jewelry trends began to change and designs got smaller, he learned the art of casting, working with a wide variety of precious metals.
 Searching for jewelry design perfection and manufacturing precision, he was at the forefront of digital integration back in the early 2000’s – a pioneer in the use of robotics, lasers, CAD and 3D printing in jewelry.<br><br>

       In addition to metal work, David has a fascination with gemstones and the study of gemology.
 He holds a G.G degree from the prestigious GIA.
 Upon moving to Vancouver in 2017, he opened the doors of the Condesa Jewelry Expertise.<br><br>